Enjoy the professional challenges of world ranked education system, combined with a lifestyle you won’t find elsewhere.

 New Zealand offers an excellent education system.
 For example, in what the UK’s BBC called the “biggest ever global school rankings”, the OECD in 2015 put us comfortably in the top 20 nations for the quality of our schools.

-You’ll be working in an education sector that is admired internationally - and in fact attracts over 93,000 students annually from overseas countries, making education our fifth biggest export earner.
+You’ll be working in an education sector that is admired internationally - and in fact attracts over 130,000 students annually from overseas countries, making education our fourth biggest export earner.

 There are various types of visas that you may be eligible to apply for.
 Work visas are for a temporary stay in New Zealand, but some can lead to residence.
 Resident visas, such as the Skilled Migrant Category, allow you to stay indefinitely and enjoy more of our state-funded public services.